 The battery-backed CMOS memory is used to store the server's machine settings.
 None of this information is considered confidential or private.
-Users may access these settings on a Windows 10 IoT Enterprise 2016 LTSB (Windows 10) server via the Fiery Integrated Workstation (FACI kit including local monitor, keyboard and mouse) if installed.
+Users may access these settings on a Windows 10 IoT Enterprise 2016 LTSB (Windows 10) server via the Fiery NX station using the monitor, keyboard and mouse, if installed.